 - considered to be very informal

-- are more common in speech than in writing
+- more common in speech than in writing

-- are typically restricted to a particular group of people or context
+- typically restricted to a particular context or group of people

 Slang may be all things to all people.
 According to the American poet Carl Sandburg (1878-1967), slang is "language which takes off its coat, spits on its hands - and goes to work."
 The Concise Oxford Dictionary is more prosaic: "words, phrases, and uses that are regarded as very informal and are often restricted to special contexts or are peculiar to a specified profession, class, etc (racing slang; schoolboy slang)."

 The problem for learners of English is to know when or when not to use slang.
 Many people condemn slang, but in fact we all use it.
 The trick is to use slang in the right context.
 For the learner, perhaps the first thing to remember is that slang is normally spoken, not written.
 The second thing is that you may wish to learn slang so that you can understand it when you hear it, but not necessarily to use it.